Varicose veins treatment, otherwise called varicose vein removal or vein stripping surgery is

 ● Varicose veins recurrence

-The average varicose veins treatment success rate is around 89%.
+The average success rate of varicose veins treatment is about 89%.

-Daily exercise is recommended to patients immediately after the varicose veins treatment.
-The exercise routine needs to start with short walks, before gradually returning to more physically demanding activities.
-Patients may feel their legs sore or painful while walking, but it helps to reduce the risk of deep vein thrombosis after the varicose veins treatment is performed.
+Everyday exercise is suggested to patients following the varicose veins treatment.
+The exercise routine should, to begin with, short walks, before progressively returning to more physically challenging activities.
+Patients may sense their legs sore or painful during walking, but it supports to lessen the risk of deep vein thrombosis after the varicose veins treatment is done.